chrissyFraser/vander-weele-farms-llc/README.md

 ### What makes up this project?
 - accounts_service
   For user security we have the user login information in a different microservice from the rest of our application.
 We used JWT tokens to verify user authentication and authorization.
 User info is pased through to the monolith service through cookies.
-Fasr API CRUD endpoints for users are here.
+Fast API CRUD endpoints for users are here.
 This directory also includes tests for the accounts service.
 - data
-  This directory stores information needed for the monolith/farms database.
+  This directory stores information needed for the monolith/farms database for the dev environment.
 - data_a
-  This directory stores information needed for the accounts database.
+  This directory stores information needed for the accounts database for the dev environment.
 - docs
   Includes planning files for our project and images used in it.
 - ghi